Service Subscription Terms and Conditions

-Supplier: The Shephard Group Limited, incorporated and registered in England and Wales with company number 06441767, whose registered office is at 30 Saville Road, London, England, W4 5HG.
+Supplier: The Shephard Group Limited, incorporated and registered in England and Wales with company number 06441767, whose registered office is at 33 St.James's Square, London, SW1Y 4JS, UK.

 Supplier Content: any and all data and content accessible or made available via the Services, including but not limited to any documents, images, videos, downloadable files and other media.